CodeWithDennis/filament-advanced-components-docs/README.md

     ->maskCharacters('█')
 ```

-Do you want to start the mask from a specific index?
-No worries, you can add a **maskIndex** option to the component.
+If you want to start the mask from a specific index, you can add a **maskIndex** option to the component.

 ```php
 AdvancedTextColumn::make('phone')